zyegfryed/django-statici18n/docs/commands.rst

 Some commonly used options are:

 ``-l LOCALE`` or ``--locale=LOCALE``
     The locale to process.
-Default is to process all.
+Default is to process all but if for some reason I18N features are disabled, only `settings.LANGUAGE_CODE` will be processed.

 ``-d DOMAIN`` or ``--domain=DOMAIN``
     Override the gettext domain.
 By default, the command uses the ``djangojs``